ibexa/documentation-developer/docs/guide/persistence_cache.md

 !!! caution "In-Memory cache is per-process"

-    **TTL and Limit needs to have a low value.** Setting limit high will increase memory use.
+    **TTL and Limit need to have a low value.** Setting limit high will increase memory use.
     High TTL value also puts you at risk for system acting on stale metadata (e.g. Content Type definitions).

 ### Redis